aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-hyperlinks-images/build-doc-insert-image-stream/_index.md

 ### Java Development Kit (JDK)

 Ensure you have Java Development Kit (JDK) installed on your system.
-You can download it from the official Oracle website.
+You can download it from the Oracle website.

 ### Aspose.Note for Java Library